Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Cryogenic dissociator

-A cryogenic dissociator of this type was also used in experiments with atomic \textit{hfs} of D, for the hyperfine resonance study of an unpolarized gas in zero field~\cite{Reynolds1991, Hayden1995} and with two-dimensional D in a strong magnetic field~\cite{Mosk2001}.
-The fluxes were a factor of 5-10 smaller than for H. Attempts to load \textit{lfs} to a magnetic trap at MIT were unsuccessful ~\cite{Steinberger2004}.
-The reason may be in the transfer line between the dissociator and the trapping cell, which was very short.
-The trap was filled with very warm gas, which recombined at subsequent cooling via thermalization with the walls.
-Clearly, some improvements are needed for the D source for loading magnetic traps with \textit{lfs}, which we consider in the next section.
+A cryogenic dissociator of this type was also used in experiments with atomic \textit{hfs} of D, for a hyperfine resonance study of an unpolarized gas in a zero magnetic field~\cite{Reynolds1991, Hayden1995} and with two-dimensional D in a strong magnetic field~\cite{Mosk2001}.
+The fluxes were a factor of 5-10 smaller than for H. The large adsorption energy on the helium film and fast recombination rate on the surface of the dissociator and trapping cell were proposed as a possible explanation.